 St. B's STEAM activities focus on Design Thinking which is a methodological approach to learning that consists of overlapping or repeating processes to ensure a problem is solved.
 In addition, children will engage in the Engineering Design Process, the Scientific Method, and Creative Expression.
 These methods are research-supported and proven to increase student engagement, participation, and learning.

-St. Benedict’s has been named a grant recipient to fully fund an integrated STEAM program with state-of-the-art technologies and an interdisciplinary STEAM Specialist.
-The program will benefit the wider community with our STEAM-focused summer camps will provide exposure to resources that may not otherwise be available to them.
+In 2020, St. Benedict's received a Goizueta Grant totaling $500,000 to fully fund an integrated STEAM program with state-of-the-art technologies and an interdisciplinary STEAM Specialist.
+STEAM integration is now fully incorporated in every classroom at St. Benedict's, beginning in preschool through eighth grade.
+The program also benefits the wider community, offering STEAM-focused summer camps that expose resources that may not otherwise be available to them.

 Make Invisible Ink